senomorf/oci-cpu-shaper/docs/09-cli.md

 ## 9.4 Diagnostics

 At startup the binary emits a structured log line containing build metadata derived from `internal/buildinfo` and echoes the selected mode.
-This gives operators immediate confirmation of the version, Git commit, and configuration path used for a run before any controllers mutate system state.
+When the shutdown timer is enabled the log also captures the requested duration so operators can confirm the controller will terminate automatically.
+This gives operators immediate confirmation of the version, Git commit, configuration path, and lifecycle expectations before any controllers mutate system state.

-Invalid flag values are rejected during argument parsing: unknown controller modes surface an error and cause the program to exit with status `2`, and unsupported log levels report a structured error before the logger is constructed.
+Invalid flag values are rejected during argument parsing: unknown controller modes surface an error and cause the program to exit with status `2`, unsupported log levels report a structured error before the logger is constructed, and negative `--shutdown-after` durations are rejected.
 This keeps early runs predictable while new policy engines are still being prototyped.

 Smoke tests introduced in §11 now cover the dependency-injected entrypoint as well as adaptive-controller wiring, ensuring that enforce/dry-run builds start the OCI client, estimator sampler, and worker pool while `noop` preserves the bypass path for validation scenarios.
 Offline mode keeps this wiring intact by substituting the static metrics client so container smoke tests can run without live tenancy credentials.